ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

 ## Scope
 ### Outline:
 This epic includes all work required to bring the remaining file services into line with the new file upload concept.
 The first portion of work for the file services was executed under [Lynx Boreal](../76-lynx-boreal/technical_specification.md), and there was also a subsequent portion of work for the GHGA Connector which was carried out according to [Hedgehog Seahorse](../80-hedgehog-seahorse/technical_specification.md).
 When this epic is finished, all *backend* modifications required for the new upload concept to be realized will be complete.
 Frontend changes are *not* included in this epic, however, so more work will be required to bring the Data Portal up to speed.
-As for the work to be completed within this epic, the services affected include the File Ingest Service (FIS), Internal File Registry Service (IFRS), the Well-Known Value Service (WKVS), the Upload Controller Service (UCS), the ghga-event-schemas library, and a new service called the Data Hub File Service (DHFS).
+As for the work to be completed within this epic, the services affected include the File Ingest Service (FIS), Encrypted Key Store Service (EKSS), Internal File Registry Service (IFRS), the Well-Known Value Service (WKVS), the Upload Controller Service (UCS), the ghga-event-schemas library, and a new service called the Data Hub File Service (DHFS).
 Additionally, if it is discovered during implementation that further changes need to be made to other services *beyond what is described in this epic*, then tickets will be added ad-hoc and associated with this epic.

 In Lynx Boreal, the UCS was rewritten, the Upload Orchestration Service (UOS) was implemented for the first time, the Claims Repository Service (CRS) was updated to manage permissions for Research Data Upload Boxes, and the Work Package Service (WPS) was updated to manage upload-type work packages.
 Taken together, these changes create the operational framework for remote file upload, but only to the point of initial ingest.
 In order to fully realize our file upload concept, we still need to decrypt the uploaded file, verify the integrity via checksum comparison, re-encrypt the file with a new file secret (securely stored in the Encryption Key Store Service, or EKSS), and move the file to a permanent storage bucket registered with the IFRS in what we call "archival".